Calamitous/bouken/README.md

 The code comes with a mildly noxious sample game, "Space Cargo Hauler," which demonstrates how a game is constructed.

-Please note that the game is currently case-sensitive, so if you have an option to "Eat mushroom", typing "Eat Mushroom" will not work.
+Please note that the game is currently case-sensitive, so if you have an option to "Eat Mushroom", typing "eat mushroom" will not work.

 This project was inspired by [Joshua French](http://github.com/osake).